cirosantilli/python-cheat/matplotlib/README.md

 #show

-plot to screen
+Plot to screen:

     plt.plot([0,1])
     plt.show()

-on window close, clears plot, so if you have to replot if you want to reuse the old plot:
+On window close, clears plot, so if you have to replot if you want to reuse the old plot:

     plt.plot([1,0])
     plt.show()

 #savefig

-plot to file
+Plot to file

-recommended formats are:
+Recommended formats are:

-- sgv: vector.
-Very precise, but needs to be transformed into bits before being put in a pdf:
+- SGV: vector.
+Very precise, but needs to be transformed into bits before being put in a PDF.
-- png: loseless compression.
-Simpler to put in pdf because it represents bits directly:
+- PNG: loseless compression.
+Simpler to put in PDF because it represents bits directly.

 examples: